An orbit-averaged generalized-Landau kinetic equation for the relaxation evolution of finite weakly-coupled star

 where the integral representation for the Kronecker delta function, equation \eqref{Eq_delta_fuc}, is employed.
 Hence, the orbit-averaged g-Landau equation can satisfy the anti-normalization condition, equation \eqref{Eq.anti-normal},

-That the orbit-averaged g-Landau equation holds the anti-normalization condition is of importance from the following points of view.
-First, one still can correctly define the DF of stars in terms of action spaces with orbit-averaging approximation, as explained in Section \ref{sec:basic_kinetics}.
-The failure of the anti-normalization condition prevents one from employing the (one-body) DF.
+That the orbit-averaged g-Landau equation holds the anti-normalization condition is important from the following points of view.
+First, one can correctly define the DF of stars in terms of action spaces with the orbit-averaging approximation, as explained in Section \ref{sec:basic_kinetics}.
+The failure of the anti-normalization condition prevents us from employing the (one-body) DF.
 For example, without the correlation function $g_{A}(1,2,t)$, one can not correctly define the DF in the BBGKY hierarchy

-Second, the anti-normalization condition allows one to correctly define the effect of `discreteness' fluctuation in acceleration, equation \eqref{Eq.dis_fluc_order} in kinetic formulation with the orbit-averaged approximation; without the anti-normalization condition the BBGKY hierarchy only gives one the form of fluctuation $\left<\bmath{a}_{12}\cdot\tilde{\bmath{a}}_{12}\right>$